 An introduction to theory and research on childhood exceptionality, including cognitive, learning, neurological, and behavioural exceptionality.
 Note: Credit may be obtained for only one of EDPS 341 or PSY 359.
 Prerequisite: PSY 223.

-PSY 377 3 (3-0-0) Human Neuropsychology
+PSY 385 3 (3-0-0) Applications of Learning